AlbertGarciaFernandez/tech-challange/README.md

 Second a button with a "default" state that when clicked, calls the mentioned service and changes to the "loading" state.
 When the response from the service is obtained, the button should change to "success" or "error" depending on the response.

+> This project has been deployed in Vercel: <a href="https://zizeron-tech-challange.vercel.app/">Press here to visit it</a>

 ## Getting Started

 First, run the development server: